BuildHackSecure/framework/README.md

 - Model & Controller Autoloading
 - Routing with pattern matching and HTTP method separation
 - PDO wrapper for handing read & write connections for MySQL replication which aides in scaling
+- Example template is ready to go with bootstrap and jQuery